Keeping your child safe

 During school hours

 The school has a variety of play equipment along with designated areas for activities to keep our pupils entertained.
-We employ a football coach who works at the school during the lunchtime refereeing football for all of the junior classes on a rota basis.

 No Smoking Area

 Our school building and grounds are strictly a No Smoking area.